Rattlehead15/tachiyomiOCR/README.md

 ## Usage
 Tachiyomi OCR adds two new buttons in the reader menu, the dictionary button and the OCR button.
-The dictionary button is straightforward, it opens up the dictionary and you can look up any word you want.
+ - The dictionary button is straightforward, it opens up the dictionary and you can look up any word you want.
-After the OCR button is pressed, you will be prompted to select the region of the screen which contains the word you want to look for.
+ - When the OCR button is pressed, you will be prompted to select the region of the screen which contains the word you want to look for.
 Once the region is selected, long press the OCR rectangle to scan the word and look it up in the dictionary

 ## Planned features